Factbox: Races to watch in Nebraska, West Virginia primaries on May 10

 Register now for FREE unlimited access to Reuters.com

-WASHINGTON, May 9 (Reuters) - The Republican-leaning states of Nebraska and West Virginia will hold primary elections on May 10 for the U.S. House of Representatives and other offices.
+WASHINGTON, May 10 (Reuters) - The Republican-leaning states of Nebraska and West Virginia will hold primary elections on May 10 for the U.S. House of Representatives and other offices. read more

 Following are notable races that could help shape the Nov.
 8 midterm elections when Republicans hope to win control of the U.S. Congress.